ManonStripes/manonstripes.github.io/_blog/2017-01-18-Monit-Manager-Service-Dark-Theme.markdown

 <p class="post-blog">For instance, you could find that your TV is displaying, as an opening screen, the monitoring of your boyfriend's servers...
 Using a renown soft that you probably never heard of, called <a href="https://mmonit.com/monit/">Monit</a>.  </p>

-<p class="caption-music">[&#9836; Musical Suspens &#9836;] </p>
+<p class="caption-music">[&#9836; Musical Suspense &#9836;] </p>

 <p class="post-blog">Monit is an Open Source utility for managing and monitoring servers, and if you are a sysadmin, you can only praise this project.
-However if you have Monit as welcome screen of a 42'' TV, it makes your eyes bleed, too much bright white. </p>
+However if you have Monit as a welcome screen of a 42'' TV, it makes your eyes bleed, the white is simply too bright. </p>

 <div class="img_row">
     <img class="col three" src="{{ site.baseurl }}/img/Monit-blog1.jpg" alt="" title="Monit Screenshot"/><br/>